 How many customers visit Walmart daily?
 According to Statista’s visitor statistics regarding Walmart and its daily foot traffic, in 2020, an estimated average of 37 million people used these stores across the planet.

-13. Weekly, Walmart stores have around 265 million customers.
+18. Weekly, Walmart stores have around 265 million customers around the world.

-Upon taking a closer look at these figures, it becomes clear that the firm’s weekly foot traffic has dropped slightly since the previous year when the average count was around 275 million per week.
+Upon taking a closer look at these figures, it becomes clear that the firm’s weekly foot traffic has dropped slightly since the previous year.
+In 2019, the average count was around 275 million per week.

-So far, the figures for 2020 are only better than in 2017, as customer service research shows the weekly customer count was 260 million.
+So far, the figures for 2020 are only better than in 2017, as customer service research shows the weekly customer count was 260 million back then.

 Walmart Interesting Facts for Investors and Competition

 Who are Walmart’s biggest competitors and other interesting facts about this retailer giant.

 21. Walmart has been associated with bribes abroad.

 In 2019, Walmart was accused of bribing foreign officials and eventually pleaded guilty.
 The company paid a fine of $282 million after reaching a settlement with the Securities and Exchange Commission and the Department of Justice.